vdb86/screensaver.digitalclock/README.md

 These are the options:

 General
-- Number of minutes to stay in place (Number of minutes that the clock will stay in place before moving to a random location)
+- Number of seconds to stay in place (Number of minutes that the clock will stay in place before moving to a random location)
 - Time format
 - Date format